jamesperrytester/voucher-codes/README.md

 ## 🧪 Running Tests via PowerShell

-- Ensure the path run tests against is >> C:\Users\UserName\voucher-codes\tests
+- Ensure the path to run tests against is >> C:\Users\UserName\voucher-codes\tests
-- Right click 'tests' folder and select 'Open in Integrated Terminal' to open PowerShell in the correct directory, then choose one of the following commands below:
+- Or even easier, Right click 'tests' folder in Visual Studio Code and select 'Open in Integrated Terminal' to open PowerShell in the correct directory, then choose one of the following commands below:

 ### Run All Tests (All Browsers, Headless Mode)
 ```bash